 Everyone dreams of owning an aircraft, but in order to maintain its airworthiness, extreme care is warranted.
-Besides, there isn’t any choice in this matter.
-Compromising on aircraft preventive maintenance can be fatal for you, your passengers/cargo, and people on the ground.
+Besides, there isn’t any choice in the matter.
+Compromising on aircraft preventive maintenance can be fatal for you, your passengers or cargo, and people on the ground.

 To ensure safety in general aviation, the Federal Aviation Administration (FAA) – which regulates civil aviation in the US – has shared clear instructions for the upkeep of aircraft.

 But with so many items to focus on, it can all get a bit confusing and overwhelming.

 If you’re looking for a more organized aircraft preventive maintenance checklist, keep reading.

 In this post, we’ll share a complete list of tasks – categorized according to the different components of an aircraft – which you can use as a template and share with your technicians.